drhelius/grpc-demo/README.md

 Helm repositories are simple web servers that host tgz files.
 Each chart is distributed as a compressed tgz file.
 In addition to the charts you need an `index.yaml`.
 This index will contain the information of the charts in the Helm repo.

 In this demo, the Helm repo is provided by using [GitHub Pages](https://pages.github.com/).
-GitHub let you use a directory in your git repository to store web content.
+GitHub let you use a directory in your Git repository to store web content.
 You can use this directory to store some charts and the `index.yaml` file.

-This is the URL for the GitHub pages in this git repo: <https://drhelius.github.io/grpc-demo/>
+This is the URL for the GitHub pages in this Git repo: <https://drhelius.github.io/grpc-demo/>

 If you visit this URL with your browser you will face a 404 as there isn't any web content at all.
 But Helm knows there is a Helm repository there because it can find the `index.yaml` file: <https://drhelius.github.io/grpc-demo/index.yaml>